How do I get involved?

 There are a multitude of ways to get involved with SSIPARC.
 Browse through our program guide; come in and chat with our staff about courses; volunteer with us — the possibilities are endless!

-How is SSIPARC Operated?
+How is SSIPARC operated?

 What are the fees and admission rates for SSIPARC?